Imagine Me at the First Pesach

 On Pesach, it is a mitzvah to envision leaving Mitzrayim.
 This lesson plan gives children the opportunity to make Pesach more meaningful to them by allowing them to imagine their own role in the Exodus.
 Based on a lesson by Dr. Jay Monson.

-Note: To adapt this lesson for a virtual classroom, ask students to come to class with paper and coloring utensils ahead of time.
+For a virtual classroom: ask students to come to class with paper and coloring utensils ahead of time.
 At the end of the lesson, ask parents to take a picture of each child’s drawing.
-Teachers can then compile an online photo gallery of all student drawings.
+Alternatively, use an online drawing tool such as Google Draw or ABCya.
+Teachers can then compile an online photo gallery of all student drawings using Padlet or Google Slides (see and copy the Google Slides art gallery here).

 The students will imagine what they think the first Pesach was like and then draw a picture of themselves at the first Pesach for a class book.
 They will describe the picture to the class using Hebrew vocabulary.